zvanderbosch/spray/README.md

 Spray works in a very simple way:

 1) Upload an image of your climbing wall.
+Crop and adjust perspective if needed.
 2) Create routes by clicking/pressing on holds in your image to generate markers.
 3) Save the route, along with route name, setter name, V-grade difficulty, foot rule, and any special notes.
 4) View the route again at any time!